danielbrainich/silicon-valley-insults/README.md

 # Silicon Valley Insults API

 ## Introduction
 Silicon Valley Insults API is a RESTful service that provides a collection of insults from the HBO series "Silicon Valley".
-It offers various endpoints to retrieve insults based on character, season, and specific episodes.
+It offers multiple endpoints to retrieve insults based on character, season, and specific episodes.

 ## Quick Start
 To use the API, send HTTP GET requests to the available endpoints.
 The responses are in JSON format.